eric-blake/wine-store/README.md

 This model stores all the users order details. it is connected to the userprofile table with a ForeginKey.

 **Order Line Item**
-This is craeted for each line item in the order.
+This is created for each line item in the order.
 It is connected to the order and product tables with a ForeignKey.

 ### Wireframe